 My improvement research programme has 2 key themes:

 Neuro-critical care related research

 KidsBrainIT is a new international childhood brain trauma ‘big-data’ initiative.
-Phase-1 is funded by a prestigious EU grant (621,843 Euros over 2 years) through the European Research Area Networks – the Network of European Funding for Neuroscience Research (ERA-NET NEURON).
-KidsBrainIT data-banks and uses high-quality routinely collected anonymised clinical, physiological and outcome data from paediatric patients with life threatening brain trauma recruited in 10 PICU from 4 countries (7 UK, 1 Belgium, 1 Spain, and 1 Romania) for research to better understand the importance of bespoke clinical management improvements.
-In Phase-1, we are focusing on investigating bespoke treatment of increased brain pressure from brain swelling in paediatric brain trauma, and how optimal cerebral perfusion pressure relates to outcome.
-Prof. Aziz Sheikh has kindly offered the KidsBrainIT team a base at the Usher Institute of Population Health Sciences and Informatics in Edinburgh Bioquarter.
-With this exciting and amazing support at the Usher Institute, new collaborations and funding applications are being developed for future phases of KidsBrainIT.
+Phase-1 was funded by a prestigious EU Grant (621,843 Euros over 2 years) through the European Research Area Networks – the Network of European Funding for Neuroscience Research (ERA-NET NEURON).
+KidsBrainIT data-banks use high-quality routinely collected anonymised clinical, physiological and outcome data from paediatric patients with life threatening brain trauma recruited in 16 PICU from 7 countries (9 UK, 1 Belgium, 1 Spain, 1 Latvia, 1 Italy, 1 Germany and 2 Romania) for research to better understand the importance of bespoke clinical management improvements.
+In Phase-1, we focused on investigating bespoke treatment of increased brain pressure from brain swelling in paediatric brain trauma, and how optimal cerebral perfusion pressure relates to outcome.
+Prof. Aziz Sheikh kindly provided the KidsBrainIT team a base at the Usher Institute of Population Health Sciences and Informatics in Edinburgh BioQuarter.
+With this exciting and amazing support, new collaborations and funding applications are being developed for future phases of KidsBrainIT.